-Aimpoint makes all sorts of sights for guns, but the Aimpoint Comp M4 and M5 are near the top of their list.
+Aimpoint makes all sorts of sights for guns such as: Micro H-2, Aimpoint PRO, ACRO P-2 and other.
+But the Aimpoint Comp M4 and M5 are near the top of their list.
 These popular sights are lightweight, portable, and incredibly accurate.

 - Aimpoint Comp M4 vs. M5 Introduction: What Are the Dimensions?

 - Covering the Specs of Comp M4 & M5 Red Dot Reflex Sight

 - Final Thoughts on Aimpoint Comp M4 vs. M5